opcode81/sensAI/README-dev.md

 Solving the environment may take several minutes (but should ultimately work).

 NOTE: versions are mostly unpinned in the environment specification, because this facilitates conda dependency resolution.
 Also, sensAI is intended to be compatible with *all* (newer) versions of the dependencies.
 If it isn't, we need to specify  an upper version bound in `setup.py` (where it matters the most) as well as in `environment.yml`.
-Compatibility with old (pinned) versions and the latest versions is tested in the tox build (see below).
+Compatibility with old (pinned) versions and the latest versions is tested in the GitHub build (see below).

 # Build and Test Pipeline

-The tests and docs build are executed via **tox** in several environments:
+The tests and docs build are executed in several environments:
-* `py`: the "regular" test environment, where we test against the pinned dependencies (by explicitly including `requirements.txt` with the pinned versions; this is also the environment in which we test the execution of notebooks
+* `py_pinned_dependencies`: the "regular" test environment, where we test against the pinned dependencies (by explicitly including `requirements.txt` with the pinned versions; this is also the environment in which we test the execution of notebooks
-* `py_latest_dependencies`: the environment where we use the latest versions of all dependencies (except where we have identified an incompatibility; see `setup.py` definitions `DEPS_VERSION_LOWER_BOUND` and `DEPS_VERSION_UPPER_BOUND_EXCLUSIVE`); by not including `requirements.txt`, we depend on the latest admissible versions according to `setup.py`
+* `py_latest_dependencies`: the environment where we use the latest versions of all dependencies (except where we have
-* `docs`: the environment in which docs are built via sphinx
+  identified an incompatibility; see `setup.py` definitions `DEPS_VERSION_LOWER_BOUND` and `DEPS_VERSION_UPPER_BOUND_EXCLUSIVE`);
+  by not including `requirements.txt`, we depend on the latest admissible versions according to `setup.py`
+* `py_backwardscompa`: a special environment with old versions of some critical dependences where we can test backwards compatibility with persisted models of very old sensAI versions (that used older versions of the dependencies, e.g. sklearn)

 ## Automated Tests

-The tests can be locally run without tox via
+The tests can be locally via

     sh run_pytest_tests.sh

 ## Docs Build

-Docs are automatically created during the GitHub build via tox.
+Docs are automatically created during the GitHub build.

 All .rst files are auto-generated (by `build_scripts/update_docs.py`), with the exception of the root index file  `index.rst`.